NvChad/NvChad/README.md

 # Clone my setup -

 - Install neovim-nightly , also use a nerdfont on your terminal.
+- run the install.sh script as root or copy the configs manually :
 - Install packer.nvim

 ```shell